mhurley100/Fundamentals-of-Data-Analysis-Project/README.md

 Conclusion

 The majority of tips are in the range 10% to 20% which means that there is a correlation and customers do try to tip based on bill amount.
+There is a strong relationship meaning underlying relationships can be investigated for other relationships.

 References
  - [1] Python Software Foundation.
 Welcome to python.org.